 The numerous road closures (see full list below) and parking restrictions affect streets around Capitol Hill, the Lincoln Memorial, Union Station, the Mall and the White House.
-Many of the restrictions began Tuesday and are expected to remain in place until Thursday after the inauguration.
+Many of the restrictions began Tuesday and are expected to remain in place until Thursday, after the inauguration.

 “We know this is very inconvenient for our residents and businesses.
 I want to say thank you for your cooperation and flexibility,” D.C.
 Mayor Muriel E. Bowser (D) said.
-“Clearly we are in unchartered waters.”
+“Clearly we are in uncharted waters.”

-Biden and Vice President-elect Kamala D. Harris will take the oath of office at noon Wednesday in the west front of the Capitol.
+Biden and Vice President-elect Kamala D. Harris will take the oath of office at noon Wednesday on the west front of the Capitol.
 Tickets to the ceremony are limited, inaugural balls have been canceled and the traditional parade down Pennsylvania Avenue will be virtual.

-Metro.
-Thirteen stations are closed because of security concerns starting Friday and through Thursday.
+Metro: Thirteen stations are closed because of security concerns starting Friday and through Thursday.
 They are: Archives, Arlington Cemetery, Capitol South, Farragut North, Farragut West, Federal Center SW, Federal Triangle, Gallery Place, Judiciary Square, McPherson Square, Metro Center, Smithsonian and Union Station.
 In addition, the Pentagon Station will be close on Inauguration Day.

-The rail system will operate from 5 a.m. until 11 p.m. on the weekdays, including on Martin Luther King Jr. Day.
+The rail system will operate from 5 a.m. until 11 p.m. on weekdays, including on Monday, Martin Luther King Jr. Day.
 But trains will run on a Saturday schedule — every 12 to 15 minutes on the Red Line and every 15 to 20 minutes on other lines.

-Metrobus.
-The bus system will operate on a regular schedule, except on Martin Luther King Jr. Day and Inauguration Day, when they will follow Saturday frequencies.
+Metrobus: The bus system will operate on a regular schedule, except on Monday and Wednesday, when they will follow Saturday frequencies.
 Expect detours around the inauguration security perimeter.

 About 25 bus lines are affected by the road closures and will be detoured.
 Buses that cross the Mall will turn around at the security perimeters.
 Detours began Friday and will continue until Thursday.
 Metro said detours could change and urged anyone who needs to travel to plan ahead and allow additional travel time.
 Here’s a list of bus detours.

 The U.S. Secret Service on Thursday announced a lengthy list of street closures and parking restrictions beginning at 6 a.m.
-Saturday and remaining until Thursday.
+Saturday and remaining until 6 a.m.
+Thursday.

-A large area, designated a Red Zone and covering the vicinity of the White House, Mall and the Capitol, is closed to traffic.
+A large area, designated a Red Zone and covering the vicinity of the White House, the Mall and the Capitol, is closed to traffic.
 Only authorized vehicles are allowed to get past barricades, officials said.
 Similar restrictions are in place near the Lincoln Memorial.